openharmony/docs/en/application-dev/reference/native-apis/drawing__text__typography_8h.md

 ## Overview

-Declares the functions related to the typography in the drawing module.
+The **drawing_text_typography.h** file declares the functions related to the typography in the drawing module.

 **Since**